awasumina/Diabetic-Detection/README.md

 # Diabetic Detection - Naive Bayes Classifier

-This project implements a Naive Bayes classifier for the Pima Indians Diabetes dataset using Python.
+This project implements a Naive Bayes classifier for the Pima Diabetes dataset using Python.
 The classifier is designed to predict the presence of diabetes in patients based on several medical attributes.

 ## Dataset

-The dataset used in this project is the [Pima Indians Diabetes dataset](https://www.kaggle.com/uciml/pima-indians-diabetes-database).
+The dataset used in this project is the [Pima Diabetes dataset].
 This dataset contains 768 rows of patient data with the following attributes:

 - `Pregnancies`: Number of times pregnant
 - `Glucose`: Plasma glucose concentration a 2 hours in an oral glucose tolerance test